Human-Equivalent Hours for Autonomous Coding Agent Productivity¶

 Outside these conditions, prefer cost per merged PR alongside review-time-to-merge — both are observed, not estimated.

-Cognition operationalises the metric by asking "how long would a human engineer have taken to produce the same output?" — chosen because hours already denominate salaries and contractor rates, so the result is directly comparable to existing finance and headcount instruments (Cognition, 2026-06-04).
+Cognition asks "how long would a human engineer have taken to produce the same output?"
+Hours already denominate salaries and contractor rates, so the result is directly comparable to existing finance and headcount instruments (Cognition, 2026-06-04).

 The estimator rests on four design principles:

-- Reason about the human's path, not the agent's — discount retries, environment setup, and non-core artifacts the human would not have produced.
+- Reason about the human's path, not the agent's — discount retries, setup, and non-core artifacts a human would not produce.

-- Credit only work the user did not specify — measure the agent's independent contribution against the user's initial problem statement, not the full diff.
+- Credit only unspecified work — measure the agent's contribution against the user's initial problem statement, not the full diff.

-- Account for codebase familiarity — infer the exploration time a human would have needed in an unfamiliar codebase.
+- Account for codebase familiarity — infer a human's exploration time in an unfamiliar codebase.

-- Assume relevant expertise — the reference engineer already has the required skills; do not credit the agent for skill-substitution.
+- Assume relevant expertise — the reference engineer already has the skills; do not credit skill-substitution.

 The uncalibrated model is corrected via log-space linear regression: